 Wondering if Lutheran Churches Have Priests?
-Get the Facts

 The Lutheran tradition is a prominent branch of the Christian faith.
-Born out of the life and ministry of German Reformer Martin Luther (1483-1546), and the abuses he protested in the Catholic church, Lutheranism has similarities and differences with Catholicism.
+Born out of the life and ministry of German Reformer Martin Luther (1483-1546) and the abuses he protested in the Catholic church, Lutheranism has similarities and differences with Catholicism.

-What’s the difference between a pastor and a priest?
+What’s the Difference Between a Pastor and a Priest?

-Many Protestants, including some Lutherans, avoid using the name “priest” because of it’s widespread use in Roman Catholicism.
+Many Protestants, including some Lutherans, avoid using the name “priest” because of its widespread use in Roman Catholicism.
 [1] Others believe that the title “priest” isn’t the best description, according to the teachings of the Apostles Paul and Peter.

-Used in the New Testament?Yes (e.g. Eph.
-4:11), though translations vary; Greek: poimenos, meaning “shepherd”Yes, describes Christ in Heb.
-9 and Christians in general (e.g. 1 Pet.
+Used in the New Testament?Yes (e.g., Jer.
+10:21), though many translations render the word “shepherd”; “pastor” doesn’t have the same meaning as in the New TestamentYes, it describes Christ in Heb.
+9 and Christians in general (e.g., 1 Pet.
 2:9, Rev. 1:6); Greek: presbyteros, meaning “elder”; some churches refer to this office as “bishop,” and some churches refer to bishops as “priests”

-Used in the Old Testament?Yes (e.g. Jer.
-10:21), though many translations render the word “shepherd”; “pastor” doesn’t have the same meaning as in the New TestamentYes, hundreds of occurrences; those that defend the use of the name today argue that there is an overlapping purpose to the nature of the role, even if certain practices (e.g. animal sacrifices) are obsolete
+Used in the Old Testament?Rare; it’s possible that some Lutherans use the term like it’s used in the Anglican/ Episcopalian tradition.
+However, it’s mostly avoided in part to make a distinction between Lutheran and Catholic beliefs about the nature and role of clergy.Yes, hundreds of occurrences; those that defend the use of the name today argue that there is an overlapping purpose to the nature of the role, even if certain practices (e.g. animal sacrifices) are obsolete

-Churches that use the term todayIt’s permissible in virtually every tradition, including Roman Catholicism, thought it’s not always the norm; especially common in Protestant and evangelical churchesA primary name for clergy in the Catholic tradition, along with “Father”; Anglican/ Episcopalian is the only Protestant tradition that commonly uses the name, though historically it’s emphasized that they use it as a synonym for “elder”
+Churches that use the term todayYes (e.g., Jer.
+10:21), though many translations render the word “shepherd”; “pastor” doesn’t have the same meaning as in the New Testament.A primary name for clergy in the Catholic tradition, along with “Father”; Anglican/ Episcopalian is the only Protestant tradition that commonly uses the name, though historically it’s emphasized that they use it as a synonym for “elder”

 Use in CatholicismRareCommon

-What would happen is someone addressed a Lutheran minister as a “priest”?
-First, it’s unlikely that a minister would be offended if someone called them a priest, but it may signal to them that the person is new to Lutheranism or new to their church.
-Second, some pastors may use the occasion as an opportunity to teach about why it’s not common to call clergy “priest” in the Lutheran tradition.
-(Also see What do Lutherans Believe About Mary?)
+What would happen if someone addressed a Lutheran minister as a “priest”?
+First, it’s unlikely that a minister would be offended if someone called them a priest, but it may signal to them that the person is new to Lutheranism or church.

 What would happen if someone addressed a Catholic priest as a “pastor”?
-In many cases, no re-direction would be given because “pastor” is within the acceptable semantic range for Catholic clergy.
-Some priests, however, may prefer to be addressed with a title that is more conventional in the Catholic church, like “father.”
-(Also see Do Lutherans Call Their Pastors Father?)
+Usually, no one would correct the speaker because “pastor” is within the acceptable semantic range for Catholic clergy.

-GenderTraditionally refers to men, though today the term could describe a man or a womanThe term only describes men
+GenderTraditionally refers to men, though today, the term could describe a man or a woman.The term only describes men

 MarriageProtestant clergy, including Anglican priests, can marryCatholic priests are unmarried and celibate

-EducationMany go to seminary and earn a 2 to 4-year degree, but it’s not uncommon for pastors to have less than a Master’s degreePreparation to be a Catholic priest can take up to 10 years
+EducationMany go to seminary and earn a 2 to 4-year degree, but it’s not uncommon for pastors to have less than a Master’s degree.Preparation to be a Catholic priest can take up to 10 years

 OrdinationNot required to be a pastorRequired to be a priest